-SUBJECT: ADOPTION OF MODIFICATIONS TO CHAPTERS 13.08 AND 13.16, COEUR D'ALENE MUNICIPAL CODE, FOR THE PURPOSE OF ESTABLISHING NEW WASTEWATER USER CHARGES AND CAPITALIZATION FEES
+SUBJECT: ADOPTION OF MODIFICATIONS TO CHAPTERS 13.08 AND 13.16,

+OF THE COEUR D'ALENE MUNICIPAL CODE FOR THE PURPOSE OF ESTABLISHING NEW WASTEWATER USER CHARGES AND

+CAPITALIZATION FEES

-DECISION POINT: None at this time.
-This presentation is for informational purposes.
-A public hearing is scheduled for March 7, at which time we'll be seeking Council's direction on adoption of the proposed modifications to Chapters 13.08 and 13.16 of the Municipal Code for the purpose of establishing new wastewater user charges and capitalization fees.
+DECISION POINT: Council may wish to adopt the proposed modifications to Chapters 13.08 and 13.16 of the Municipal Code for the purpose of establishing new wastewater user charges and capitalization fees.
 These modifications will establish the new wastewater user charges and capitalization fees for the five-year period from April 1, 2023, through March 31, 2028.